Blueberry Crisp ... dee-lish

 instructions:

-How to cook Blueberry Crisp
+How to make Blueberry Crisp

 1. Place blueberries in a large bowl, set aside.
 Whisk together cornstarch, sugar, 1/4 teaspoon cinnamon, and nutmeg.
 Sprinkle over berries and toss together.
 Add lemon juice and water; toss together.